 What is shoulder impingement syndrome?

-Shoulder impingement syndrome, also called rotator cuff tendinitis, occurs when the tendons or bursa in the shoulder become impinged by the bones in the shoulder.
+Shoulder impingement syndrome, also called rotator cuff tendonitis, occurs when the tendons or bursa in the shoulder become impinged by the bones in the shoulder.

 It is often called “swimmer’s shoulder” or “thrower’s shoulder” because the movements required by these activities can cause the rotator cuff tendons to be impinged as they pass through the sub acromial space in the shoulder.
 Repetitive pinching in this area can cause inflammation and irritation.
 As the tendons get more inflamed, they can enlarge, which can further exacerbate the problem.